 A Safety Guide for First Time Travelers in India

-India is a major tourist attraction in Southeast Asia, in 2018 the country's revenue from tourism was higher than France's tourism industry.
-This South Asian nation is in third place in the new Power Ranking of the 2018 report of World Travel & Tourism Council.
-Due to its geography and cultural history, millions of visitors travel this amazing nation every year.
-If you are about to travel to India here are some useful ideas for safe travel.
+India is a major tourist attraction in Southeast Asia; in 2018, the country's tourism revenue exceeded that of France.
+This South Asian country is ranked third in the World Travel & Tourism Council's 2018 Power Ranking.
+Every year, millions of visitors visit this amazing country due to its geography and cultural history.
+If you are planning a trip to India, here are some tips for safe travel.

 "India is the cradle of the human race, the birthplace of human speech, the mother of history, the grandmother of legend, and the great grand mother of tradition.
 Our most valuable and most artistic materials in the history of man are treasured up in India only!"— - Mark Twain (Writer, America)

 You will have a lot of expectations about Indian hospitality, but every single one of them will be shattered when you exit the airports or bus and train stations in India.
 When you exit the airport, you will be surrounded by taxi drivers who will take you to their taxi.